tier4/tier4_perception_dataset/docs/tools_overview.md

 ### confirm non-annotated format data

-Verify that the following directories have the same number of files `CAM_BACK`, `CAM_BACK_LEFT`, `CAM_BACK_RIGHT`, `CAM_FRONT`, `CAM_FRONT_LEFT`, `CAM_FRONT_RIGHT`, and `LIDAR_CONCAT` in `non_annotated_t4_format/${DATASET_NAME}/data`
+Verify that the following directories have the same number of files:
+`CAM_BACK`, `CAM_BACK_LEFT`, `CAM_BACK_RIGHT`, `CAM_FRONT`, `CAM_FRONT_LEFT`, `CAM_FRONT_RIGHT`, and `LIDAR_CONCAT` in `non_annotated_t4_format/${DATASET_NAME}/data`

 If the number of files is different, set the `smallest number` of files to the `num_load_frames` in `config/convert_rosbag2_to_non_annotated_t4.yaml`.